chiraggude/larabase/README.md

 * Throttle: User activity is logged to a separate DB table
     * Track last login time, ip address, failed login attempts etc.
     * Suspend an account after a specified number of failed login attempts.
 Suspended accounts are unlocked after a specified time period.
-    * Ban the user for an indefinite amount of time
+    * Admins can Ban the user for an indefinite amount of time
 * User Directory: List of all users with links to their public profiles
 * Responsive HTML email templates
 * Simple activity based access control (ABAC) with the Owner filter